Available Sites

 Brian Burrell: Sure.
 I think they’re quite problematic, actually.
 And if you look at the third-party data providers scoring systems using ESG metrics, they often don’t agree with each other.
 And I think one of the reasons that’s the case is that, well, ESG disclosure isn’t really standard.
 And when you broaden out to global investing, it’s especially, divergent between various countries.

 So, any index which is trying to score and break all of the important ESG analysis into a single score or number, I think will inherently be flawed.
 So we choose to look at the, ESG metrics, ourselves.
 We choose to incorporate them into our integrated, financial analysis.
-Relevant rely on any third party, data scoring, methodology.
+Rather than rely on any third party, data scoring, methodology.
 And this helps to give a more holistic, view into the company’s value in their long-term sustainability rather than a single score that misses the mark.

 Charles Roth: So I suppose on both a qualitative as well as a quantitative financial valuation basis.